The System of Bikram Yoga Poses

 Dandayamana dhanurasana - Standing bow pulling pose

-Hold your foot from the inside at the ankle, kick right back an up
+Hold your foot from the inside at the ankle, kick right back, and up

 Tuladandasana - Balancing stick pose

-Come down until your whole body is parallel to the floor, stretch and stretch and stretch
+Come down until your whole body is parallel to the floor, and stretch and stretch and stretch.

 Dandayamana bibhaktapada paschimotthanasana - Standing separate leg stretching pose

-Pick up your heels from outside, body weight on toes, chin away from chest
+Pick up your heels from outside, body weight on toes, chin away from the chest

 Stretch up and down like a natural human traction